-Based on these studies, a diagnostic staging of vitamin D deficiency states, based on serum 25(OH)D levels and secondary pertubation in mineral and bone metabolism has been proposed (27).
+Based on these studies, a diagnostic staging of vitamin D deficiency states, based on serum 25(OH)D levels and secondary perturbation in mineral and bone metabolism has been proposed (28).
 Mild vitamin D deficiency (or vitamin D insufficiency) is diagnosed when serum 25(OH)D levels are below 50 nmol/liter (20 ng/ml).
 This is associated with mild elevations of serum iPTH and biochemical markers of bone turnover.
 Moderate vitamin D deficiency is defined when serum 25(OH)D levels are below 25 nmol/liter (10 ng/ml).
 Serum iPTH concentration is moderately increased with high bone turnover.
 Severe vitamin D deficiency occurs when serum 25(OH)D levels are lower than 12.5 nmol/liter (5 ng/ml), iPTH circulating concentration may be markedly increased and rickets and/or osteomalacia may occur.
 It is obvious that according to this scheme, vitamin D sufficiency is defined as serum 25(OH)D levels above 50 nmol/liter (20 ng/ml).
+That said these cut off values remain controversial.

-A somewhat similar definition was suggested recently by an expert panel for the Institute of Medicine (IOM) recommending that a level of 50 nmol/liter (20 ng/ml) of 25(OH)D was sufficient for 97.5% of the adult USA population, although up to 125 nmol/liter (50 ng/ml) was considered safe (31).
-At the same time, another group of experts, from the American Endocrine Society, suggested that the most advantageous value of 25(OH)D for musculoskeletal health is 75 nmol/liter (30 ng/ml) (32).
-Thus vitamin D insufficiency will be defined as serum 25(OH)D levels below the above, and serum concentrations below 50 nmol/liter (20 ng/ml) will already be considered as vitamin D deficiency.
+A somewhat similar definition was suggested recently by an expert panel for the Institute of Medicine (IOM) (current name National Academy of Medicine (NAM)) recommending that a level of 50 nmol/liter (20 ng/ml) of 25(OH)D was sufficient for 97.5% of the adult USA population, although up to 125 nmol/liter (50 ng/ml) was considered safe (34).
+At the same time, another group of experts, from the Endocrine Society, suggested that the most advantageous value of 25(OH)D for musculoskeletal health is 75 nmol/liter (30 ng/ml) (35).